 Cosmetic Surgery Claims

 When medical professionals breach their duty of care, the results and implications can be severe.
 Patients may suffer from physical, emotional and financial difficulties following errors in their cosmetic surgery.
-If you believe that you are at a loss in any of these areas because of the fault of another party, contact us to discuss how we can assist you in obtaining the compensation that you rightly deserve.
+If you believe that you are at a loss in any of these areas because of the fault of another party, call 0800 678 1410 to discuss how an experienced solicitor can assist you in obtaining the compensation that you rightly deserve.